jberryman/ghc-timing-treemap/README.md

     !!!
 Simplifier [Data.Binary.Class]: finished in 873.97 milliseconds, allocated 563.867 megabytes
     ...etc

-You can open `graph.html` in your browser and open a log file containing such records and it will parse and visualize the results, producing a treemap plot
+You can open `index.html` in your browser (hosted [here](https://jberryman.github.io/ghc-timing-treemap/)) and open a log file containing such records and it will parse and visualize the results, producing a treemap plot like:
-like:

 ![example graph](example.png)